 This ties in with my point above.

-Eventually, if you invest in good quality lenses, you will need to upgrade your camera body to match.
+Eventually, if you invest in good quality lenses, you’ll need to upgrade your camera body to match.

 It’s not a big deal, but is worth bearing in mind that heavier lenses balance well with the heavier, professional quality camera bodies.
-It can feel front heavy.
+A cheaper camera body can feel front heavy with a high quality lens attached, depending of course on the focal length of the lens.
+A 50mm lens, for example, won’t make nearly as much difference as an 200mm lens.

-Again, not a big deal, but bear in mind that you’ll also need to be more careful in how you handle it.
-The lens mount on the cheaper body is not as tough as that of a professional body.
+You’ll also need to be more careful in how you handle a high quality lens on an entry level or mid level camera.
+The lens mount on the cheaper camera isn’t as tough as that of a professional camera body.

 Last words on buying an expensive lens